Best Private Schools in NYC – 2025

 - 5250 Fieldston Rd, The Bronx, NY 10471

 Academic Highlights: 5:1 student-to-faculty ratio.
-Riverdale is a diverse school with 44% students of color.
+Riverdale is a diverse school with 48% students of color.
 72 nationalities are represented.
 20% of students are attending with financial aid.
-Unique course offerings like The Art of Africa, Thinking About Thinking, Japanese, Marine Biology, and many more.
+Unique course offerings like The Art of Africa, Thinking About Thinking, Japanese, AI/Machine Learning, Rock Band, and many more.
+27.5 acres over two campus spaces.
+80% of upper schoolers have participated on at least one sport team.
+Has an outdoor educator on staff who creates programs that teach wilderness skills and build character.

 The Brearley School – NYC